KEEP IT SIMPLE SHELVING UNIT (K.I.S.) A Customizable, Universal, Cost-Effective, DIY Shelving prototype. A universal…

-Load-bearing antique (200 year old) White Oak timbers, the primary structural members for the new additions on the Run-On Farmhouse, add material warmth and a contextualizing element to the project.
+Load-bearing antique (200 year old) White Oak timbers, the primary structural members for the new additions on the Expansion Pack, add material warmth and a contextualizing element to the project.
 Timber framing is ever-present in the local vernacular architecture of Western Pennsylvania.
 The below diagram shows the formal evolution of framing techniques in Pennsylvania barn typology.

 This is a house I designed for my family, in collaboration with my friend and fellow architect Yvonne Riggie.
 The project owners had salvaged and stock-piled the 200 year old timbers from a collapsed neighboring cabin.
 As a youngster I hid amongst these stacked antique timbers and played in the hay bales stacked against the timber beams of the large Pennsylvania bank barn on the project property.